Eyad-Elghonemy/Titanic-Classification-Deep-Learning/README.md

-# 🚢 Titanic Survival Classification API
+# 🚢 Titanic Survival Classification

 A production-ready REST API built with **FastAPI** that predicts passenger survival on the Titanic using a trained **TensorFlow/Keras** neural network.